Irfan-Nasruddin/Irfan-Nasruddin/README.md

 - 👨‍🎓 I studied Software Engineering at the University of Malaya
 - ✨ I'm naturally inclined towards new things
 - 😬 I'm a bit of an awkward guy but once we're past that point, I think I'm a pretty good friend
-- 🎥 I love watching movies.
+- 🎞️ I love watching movies.
 They were a big part of my childhood
+- ☕ Bro I don't even love coffee.
+I mean I'm okay with them but they're just coffee.
+What's with programmer's and their love for coffees

 My interest include: